 Application for subsidies from electricity and natural gas suppliers

-As of 2015, natural gas and electricity suppliers are obliged under the Commitment Mechanism to generate energy savings among their consumers.
+As of 2015, natural gas and electricity suppliers are obliged under the Commitment Mechanism to generate some energy savings among their consumers.
 Since then, energy suppliers have been offering monitoring and advisory services as well as subsidy programmes for consumers to implement energy efficiency measures.

 The providers offering this service to companies are as follows: